Scientific Basis for

 60

-Animal studies Inhibits mitochondrial electron transport and NADH
+Animal studies Inhibits mitochondrial electron transport

 oxidase activity; arrests abnormal cell growth by